-The story of Prophet Ibrahim (peace be upon him) and his family was filled with constant test and trials to prove their love and faith to Allah.
+The lives of Prophet Ibrahim (peace be upon him) and his family were filled with constant tests and trials to prove their love and faith in Allah.

-As a result of their sacrifices, the blessings of their good actions are still present with this Ummah today.
+As a result of their sacrifices, the blessings of their good actions are still present in this Ummah today.

 Hijrah to Allah

-Prophet Ibrahim, his wife Hajar and their little baby Isma’il had been travelling for days.
-They stopped at a place that had no water, plant or human life.
-The only thing they could see was hills and sand.
+They stopped at a place that had no water, plants, or human life.
+The only thing they could see were hills and sand.

 Then she asked him,” Did Allah command you to do so?”